Heyymant/Higgs-Boson-Detection-Using-TPUs/README.md

 Wide and Deep Neural Networks are used to attain the desired task.

-Since the datasetis very used we have used the TPUs for faster computation provided by Kaggle.
+Since the dataset we used is very used we have used the TPUs for faster computation provided by Kaggle.